Viroconium Cornoviorum: Early medieval period

-Although Viroconium served as the early sub-Roman capital of Powys, variously identified with the ancient Welsh cities of Cair Urnarc or Cair Guricon which appeared in the Historia Brittonums list of the 28 civitates of Britain, Viroconium became the site of the court of a sub-Roman kingdom known in Old English as the Wrocensaete, which was the successor territorial unit to Cornovia.
-Wrocensaete means the 'inhabitants of Wroxeter'.
+Although Viroconium identified with the ancient Welsh cities of Cair Guricon and its variants which appeared in the Historia Brittonums list of the 28 civitates of Britain, became the site of the court of a sub-Roman kingdom known as Powys, which was the successor territorial unit to the Cornovii tribal kingdom, whose second capitale was known as Llys Pengwern (maybe the Berth hillfort).

-The Wroxeter Stone or Cunorix Stone, was found in 1967, with an inscription in an Insular Celtic language, identified by the Celtic Inscribed Stones Project (CISP) at UCL as "partly-Latinized Primitive Irish".
-The inscription, probably on a re-used gravestone, is dated to 460-475 AD, when Irish raiders had begun to make permanent settlements in South Wales and south-western Britain.
+Though many of the buildings fell into disrepair, the urban life continued well into the fifth century.
+The Wroxeter Stone or Cunorix Stone shows this.
+Found in 1967, with an inscription in an Insular Celtic language, identified by the Celtic Inscribed Stones Project (CISP) at UCL as "partly-Latinized Primitive Irish"., it is probably a re-used gravestone dated to 460-475 AD, when Irish raiders had begun to make permanent settlements in South Wales and south-western Britain.

-Town life in Viroconium continued in the fifth century, but many of the buildings fell into disrepair.
-Between 530 and 570, when most Roman urban sites and villas in Britain were being abandoned, there was a substantial rebuilding programme.
+By the 6th century, most Roman urban sites and villas in Britain were being abandoned but the town between 530 and 570 underwent a substantial rebuilding programme.
 The old basilica was carefully demolished and replaced with new timber-framed buildings on rubble platforms.
 These probably included a very large two-storey building and a number of storage buildings and houses.
 In all, 33 new buildings were "carefully planned and executed" and "skillfully constructed to Roman measurements using a trained labour force".
 Who instigated this rebuilding programme is not known, but it may have been a bishop.
 Some of the buildings were renewed three times, and the community probably lasted about 75 years until, for some reason, many of the buildings were dismantled.

-There is a tradition that Shrewsbury was "founded in the 5th century, on occasion of the decay of the Roman Uriconium."
-The historian, John Wacher, suggests that Shrewsbury may have been refortified by refugees fleeing an outbreak of a plague in Viroconium around this time.

 The site was probably abandoned peacefully in the second half of the seventh century or the beginning of the eighth.
-The later minor Wreocensæte sub-kingdom of the Angles emerged in the area when Oswiu conquered Pengwern in 656.
-Eventually the court of the Kingdom of Powys moved to Mathrafal sometime before 717, following famine and plague in its original location.
+There is a tradition that Shrewsbury was "founded on occasion of the decay of the Roman Uriconium."
+Historian John Wacher suggests that Shrewsbury may have been refortified by refugees fleeing an outbreak of a plague in Viroconium around this time.

+In 656, Oswiu conquered Llys Pengwern and Shropshire became part of the Wreocensæte ('inhabitants of Wroxeter' in old english), a sub-kingdom of the Angles.